 Other Sites Near Ban Gioc Waterfall

 Since you are headed to the falls, you might as well make a day trip out of it and see some of the other sites that the area offers.
-To fully explore the falls, there are footpaths that lead further up the jungle to see the other tiers of the falls.
+To fully explore the falls, some footpaths lead further up the jungle to see the other tiers of the falls.
 Make sure you are wearing proper footwear.
-The paths are pretty steep and it’s probably best to only do these treks in the dry season considering how slippery the rocks can be.
+The paths are pretty steep.
+It’s probably best to only do these treks in the dry season considering how slippery the rocks can be.

 Be sure to bring a sarong if you want to visit the nearby Truc Lam Phat Tich Pagoda, found opposite the falls.
 It’s a steep climb but once you reach the Pagoda, you’ll be rewarded with a great viewpoint – a panorama that looks straight down into the valley with a spectacular view of the falls.